kubernetes-sigs/gateway-api/geps/gep-2643/index.md

 * If a hostname is specified by both the `Listener` and `TLSRoute`, there MUST be at least one intersecting hostname for the `TLSRoute` to be attached to the `Listener`.
   * A `Gateway listener` with `test.example.com` as the hostname matches a `TLSRoute` that specifies at least one of `test.example.com` or `*.example.com`
   * A `Gateway listener` with `*.example.com` as the hostname matches a `TLSRoute` that specifies at least one hostname that matches the `Gateway listener` hostname.
   For example, `test.example.com` and `*.example.com` would both match.
 On the other hand, `example.com` and `test.example.net` would not match.
   * If both the `Gateway listener` and `TLSRoute` specify hostnames, any `TLSRoute` hostnames that do not match the `Gateway listener` hostname MUST be ignored for that Listener.
 For example, if a `Gateway listener` specified `*.example.com`, and the `TLSRoute` specified `test.example.com` and `test.example.net`, the later must not be considered for a match.
+In case none of the hostnames specified on the `TLSRoute` matches the Gateway hostnames, the route MUST have a `Condition` of `Accepted=False` with the reason `NoMatchingListenerHostname`.
   * In any of the cases above, the `TLSRoute` should have a `Condition` of `Accepted=True`.

 ## Conformance Details